 Best tips and advice

-- Arrive and depart from different cities (many airlines have non-stop flights from North America)
+- Arrive and depart from different cities to maximize time

 - Split your week in half by visiting two of Colombia’s main regions

-- Take advantage of affordable domestic flights with Colombia's national airlines
+- Book affordable domestic flights with Colombia's national airlines

 Are you planning a trip to Colombia?